From Delhi to Port Moresby, cities take baby steps to make women feel safer

 New Delhi is now one of 25 cities including Port Moresby, Quito, Kigali and Cairo to have joined the safe cities project.
 Some of the initiatives so far include boosting street lighting, installing toilets, setting up helplines and strengthening laws on sexual harassment.

-Each city first does a “scoping” survey on perceptions and attitudes towards sexual violence which is used to develop city-specific programmes that are evaluated every five years.
+Each city first does a “scoping” survey on perceptions and attitudes toward sexual violence which is used to develop city-specific programs that are evaluated every five years.

 In Delhi, for example, the first study done in 2012 found that 90 percent of women had experienced sexual violence in public spaces and only 5 percent felt safe in the city.